- About FASS

-Cognitive science is the study of the mind and its processes, including consciousness, language, learning, information processing, and decision making.
-At SFU this study is explored at the intersection of Linguistics, Psychology, Computing Science, and Philosophy.
-Through a variety of scientific and philosophical approaches, this interdisciplinary approach seeks a broader and deeper understanding of cognition.
+Understand the mind and its processes, including consciousness, language, learning, information processing and decision making.
+This interdisciplinary program is explored at the intersection of linguistics, psychology, computing science and philosophy to reach a broader and deeper understanding of cognition.

-Students in our program customize their individual programs within a set of required and recommended courses according to their developing interests.
-Faculty associated with our program and the Cognitive Science community at SFU contribute individually and collaboratively to a wide range of research areas.
+Students in the cognitive science program customize their individual programs within a set of required and recommended courses according to their developing interests.
+Faculty associated with our program and the cognitive science community at Simon Fraser University contribute collaboratively to a wide range of research areas.

 The department encourages interested students interested in academia to participate in research and seek opportunities to work with the cognitive science faculty.
 Such mentorship and collaboration opportunities have produced highly skilled and well-regarded graduates, many of whom have already published research by the end of their undergraduate degree.

 The multi-faceted nature of cognitive science helps students develop a variety of skills and knowledge applicable to a variety of fields and career options.
 Our alumni have gone on to enjoy varied careers, including: